What to prepare for Karate grading?

 To register for your next grading, please fill in the short sign-up form below to indicate your participation.
 If you are grading for the first time (white belt/10th kyu) or recently made a switch to JKA from a different association, you will also need to fill up the Membership Form and bring the physical form to the grading.

 What are the Karate ranks?

 Like many traditional martial arts, Karate recognises the skills progression of the student through the ranking system called Kyu, meaning “Class” in Japanese.
-A new student joining the Dojo will be given a white belt and classified as 10th Kyu.
+A new student joining the Dojo will be recognised as a white belt, or a 10th Kyu.
 In order to progress through the ranks, students have to go through the Grading system and get assessed by examination panel.

 After 1st Kyu, you will obtain the black belt and the ranks change to Dan, meaning “Step“.
 Once you attain your first black belt, it is widely considered that is when your real training begins, hence it is called Shodan, or “the first step”.

 UCD Karate Grading Schedule